MechanicalRock/mechanicalrock.github.io/_posts/2022-10-18-hvr-and-hva.markdown

 ## Introduction

 Recently, several members of the Mechanical Rock team attended a HVR training course in Sydney, hosted by Fivetran.
 Fivetran is a company that provides connectors to allow synchronisation between source applications and target destinations.
 In September 2021, Fivetran acquired HVR to make a play on the high-volume database replication space.
-This blog will provide an overview into HVR, and where these tools could potentially be leveraged within your business.
+This blog provides an overview into HVR, and where these tools could potentially be leveraged within your business.

 ## Why HVR/HVA ?

 Throughout industry, there is currently a need for faster and high-volume database replication tools, due to the sheer amounts of data being processed/consumed throughout businesses.
-Fivetran is addressing this need with its recently acquired data replication platform called HVR.
+Fivetran is addressing this need with its recently acquisition of the data replication platform called HVR.

 HVR is a high-volume real-time data replication platform that is suitable for a range of data integration scenarios including consolidation of multi-cloud file storage and multi-cloud databases, feeding data lakes, database migration, file storage replication and database replication.